sdartscene/sdartscene/content/posts/nottadate-with-Katie-Berns.md

 While I didn't care to look for an artist statement, talking all over the work I'd say I've found a lot of joy in the in between places of infrastructure.
 * The dam at my childhood pond [17-B](https://www.sandiegoponds.info/p/pond-17b.html).
 * The [15 Cathedral](https://en.wikipedia.org/wiki/Murder_of_Cara_Knott).
-* Anywhere you can see the salt quarry along the [South By Bike Path](https://www.sandiego.org/articles/biking/bike-route-bayshore-bikeway.aspx).
+* Anywhere you can see the salt quarry along the [South Bay Bike Path](https://www.sandiego.org/articles/biking/bike-route-bayshore-bikeway.aspx).

 Grave/Grove was a number of sculptures with human? forms flopping about flashing filled with dead and dying street weeds hooked up to IVs of refuse.